tarantool/cartridge/rst/cartridge_admin.rst

 (in this example, ``http://localhost:8080``).

 -------------------------------------------------------------------------------
-Bootstraping from an existing cluster (optional)
+Bootstrapping from an existing cluster (optional)
 -------------------------------------------------------------------------------

 You can bootstrap a cluster from an existing cluster (*original* cluster in the example